 Table of contents:

-Watch this video on AWS full course by Intellipaat:
+Watch this video on the AWS full course by Intellipaat:

 AWS CDK Overview